davideg24/projects/README.md

 We use monthly data for each of these variables starting from 1/1/1992 to 12/31/2018.
 We have also split the datasets into two samples: training sample, starting from 1/1/1992 to 12/31/2017 and the test sample, starting from 1/1/2018 to 12/31/2018.
+For more details about the study, please refer to the "report.pdf" file.

+The study is developed in Python, through a well-docuemnted Jupyter Notebook.